mircea-pavel-anton/mirceanton.com/content/posts/2022-12-05-devember-devlog-1/index.md

 On **Monday**, I started off the week by fixing up the controller's front plate.
 I cheated on the start date and asked my dad to drill the 16 holes for the arcade buttons and the cutout for the LCD display.
 The edges were a tiny bit rough, but I decided to touch it up a bit with a black sharpie and it ended up looking much better if I do say so myself!
 After contouring the holes, I mounted the buttons and got them all lined up nicely.

 Next up was the soldering!
-I dusted off dads old soldering iron (and I do mean old...
-I am pretty sure it's older than me), I soldered the wires for the LED matrix and made sure they were all secure by adding some heat-shrink to every (perfectly executed and with definitely an appropriate amount of solder) joint.
+I dusted off dads old, and I do mean old, soldering iron (I am pretty sure it's older than me) and got to work.
+I soldered the wires for the LED matrix and made sure they were all secure by adding some heat-shrink to every (perfectly executed and with definitely an appropriate amount of solder) joint.
 Phew, that was a busy day! 🔨

 **Tuesday** was quite a short and slow day with more of the same. - I connected the i2c controller to the LCD display and then mounted the display on the front plate. \**chef's kiss*\* A perfect fit!
 Finally, I soldered the wires for the button matrix and called it a day.